umccr/infrastructure/parallel_cluster/README.md

 Eventually, when users are ready to make the transition, this will be migrated to AWS Batch or more modern, efficient and integrated compute scheduling systems.

-### Software availability

-Software installed on the login node is **not** automatically available on the compute nodes.
-For software to be avaiable on the cluster it will either have to be installed during the bootstrapping process (which will impact on time it takes for nodes to become available), be used within Docker containers (docker is installed on the cluster) or have to be distributed using a custom AMI that can be used when starting the cluster.

 #### Creating a custom AMI

 In order to accelerate the bootstrapping process for common software (i.e: R, conda, compilers...) it is recommended to (re)create fresh AMIs.
 To base off from a fresh Amazon Linux 2 AMI.
 [The EC2 Image builder eases this process significantly](https://aws.amazon.com/image-builder/):